 - Slice or tear the bread into 1-1 1/2 inch pieces.
 Place them on a baking sheet.

-- Put the mushrooms and garlic on another baking sheet.
+- Put the mushrooms and garlic on another baking sheet and toss in the avocado oil.
 Place both baking sheets in the oven (mushrooms on a lower rack).
 Roast for 20-25 minutes until the bread is completely crispy and hard and the mushrooms and garlic are golden brown.

 - Meanwhile, melt the butter in a medium skillet over medium-high heat.
 Add the onion, celery, and pancetta.
 Cook for 15-20 minutes or until the pancetta is crispy and the onions and celery are soft and caramelized.